Charilaos & Kristin

 Mariposa Negra

-A moody, design-forward El Born bar known for artistic cocktails in custom ceramic vessels.
-Stylish but skippable if visiting Sips or Paradiso.
+A moody, design-forward El Born bar known for artistic cocktails served in custom ceramic vessels.

 14 de la Rosa

-A charming Gràcia bar with vintage décor and a cozy, laid-back feel, serving expertly crafted classic cocktails at fair prices
+A charming Gràcia bar with vintage décor and a cozy, laid-back feel, serving well-crafted classic cocktails.

 No reservations needed.